top of page

 A USCIS certified translation is a complete and accurate English translation of any document that is not in English.

-USCIS requires that any foreign-language document submitted with an immigration application includes:
+USCIS mandates that any foreign-language document submitted with an immigration application includes:

 • The full English translation